 SILVER STAR SERVICE BANNER DAY

 HOW TO OBSERVE #SilverStarServiceBannerDay

-Show gratitude and thank those who have returned from deployment wounded or ill.
-You can get involved with helping SSFOA members with fundraising and community awareness events in your area.
+You can also get involved with helping SSFOA members with fundraising and community awareness events in your area.

 SILVER STAR SERVICE BANNER DAY HISTORY